PiercingDan/spark-Jupyter-AWS/README.md

 ```
 [LocalComputer] ssh -i ~/path/to/AWSkeypair.pem -N -f -L localhost:7776:localhost:7777 ec2-user@SparkMasterPublicDNS
 ```
 The default user in flintrock is `ec2-user` so that will work most of the time.
-I've found, annoyingly, that ubuntu instances will require `ubuntu@SparkMasterPublicDNS` instead.
+I have found, annoyingly, that ubuntu instances will require `ubuntu@SparkMasterPublicDNS` instead.

 Alternatively, you can configure your security group to allow your local computer to access the port directly.

 Now, go to your browser and type in *localhost:7776*.
 You should see the jupyter interface displaying the contents of the directory of your Spark Master in which you ran `jupyter_setup.sh`.

 ## Running Test
 Now, you can run some basic tests on jupyter to make sure everything is set up correctly.
-While you do so, you can observe your progress on *SparkMasterPublicDNS:/8080* and *SparkMasterPublicDNS:/4040* UI's.
+While you do so, you can observe your progress on built-in user interfaces at *SparkMasterPublicDNS:/8080* and *SparkMasterPublicDNS:/4040*.

 I have created a Jupyter notebook called `Spark_Test.ipynb` located in this [repository](https://github.com/PiercingDan/spark-Jupyter-AWS), which contains basic tests for Spark with S3 I/O. You may download this locally and then upload it onto your Spark Master through the Jupyter browser interface or directly download it from github onto your Spark Master.

 In addition, you will need to upload the test dataset `iris_data.csv` onto your S3 bucket.
 While you can do this through the S3 interface on AWS console, it is a worthwhile exercise to use the AWS CLI to perform this task.
-Download dataset on your Spark Master.
+Download dataset on your Spark Master or your local computer with AWS CLI installed.
 Begin by setting up your AWS configurations:
 ```
 [SparkMaster] aws configure
 ```